 However, there has been a contrarian LIRA rally last week into this week on USD/TRY slipping back slightly below the late-May 8.7424 all-time high.
-That said, the more important near-term lower support is now the recent 8.52-8.45 area congestion and weekly MA-13 in that same area.
-And the weekly Oscillator indications suggest that the critical thresholds (reinforced by recent topping into the minor new highs) are into a very minor new high at 8.82 and then 8.97 and then well above that on the extended rally indications from 2018 and late 2020.
+That said, the more important near-term lower support is now the recent 8.52-8.45 area congestion it has not managed to even test on the downside reactions over the past several weeks with weekly MA-13 in that same area.

+And the weekly Oscillator indications suggest that the critical thresholds (reinforced by recent topping into the minor new highs) are into a very minor new high at 8.73 and then 8.86 and then well above that on the extended rally indications from 2018 and late 2020.